rajeshark/discoverdollar-devops-assignment/README.md

 #step final step settiing the ci/cd pipeline
-code is in .github/workflows/ci-cd.yml set secrets for github action
+code is in .github/workflows/ci-cd.yml set secrets for github action such as